hamlim/blog/public/posts/2023/december/service-monitors-and-observability.md

 Traditionally, monitors are configured to automatically raise an incident, which usually pages someone that is currently on-call for the service.

-However, as Peter's uncle says -
+However, as uncle Ben says -
 [with great power comes great responsibility](https://i.imgur.com/lIAMtJt.mp4).

 It can be nerveracking to be on-call for large and complex services, especially